How to measure AI performance

 Tip #1: Combine quantitative and qualitative methods for a comprehensive assessment

-Relying on numbers alone won’t give companies the full picture of AI performance, especially in areas that involve user experience or creative output.
+Quantitative metrics alone do not provide a complete view of AI performance, particularly in areas involving user experience or creative output.

 Neontri”s recommendation: Create clear evaluation guidelines and scoring rubrics to make human feedback more consistent and objective across teams.